Factual/timely/README.md

 Timely is useful for two main purposes:

 1. A clojure DSL for easier definition of cron strings
-2. A scheduling library using cron4j to execute a function according to a schedule timetable.
+2. A scheduling library using cron4j to execute a function according to a scheduled timetable.

-## Cron
+## Schedule DSL and Cron

-To get a cron string, define a schedule and use schedule-to-cron:
+Schedules are a structured way to represent cron syntax and are created using a DSL which reads much like an English sentence.
+To get a cron string from a schedule, use schedule-to-cron.
+For example:

-	(schedule-to-cron (each-minute))
+	timely.core> (schedule-to-cron (each-minute))
+	"* * * * *"

+See the "Define Schedules" section below for more examples of the schedule DSL.

 ## Define Schedules

-Schedule definitions supported by cron syntax are fully supported by the clojure DSL.
-Additionally, specific start and end times can be defined to ensure a repeated schedule is only valid for a certain time frame.

 Define a scheduled-item using a schedule and a function to be executed on the defined schedule.
 For example: